Hadrons in group expansion: Introduction

 To avoid ambiguity, we provide the following clarification.
 In this paper we primarily work within the framework of the flavor $SU(4)$ group to investigate ground-state baryons, which involves the $up$, $down$, $strange$, and $charm$ quarks.
 We consider the breaking of the flavor $SU(4)$ symmetry due to the mass difference between the $charm$ quark and the $up/down/strange$ quarks.
 We also account for the breaking of the flavor $SU(3)$ symmetry arising from the mass difference between the $strange$ quark and the $up/down$ quarks.
 However, we neglect the breaking of the flavor $SU(2)$ symmetry caused by the small mass difference between the $up$ and $down$ quarks.
 In addition, we also work within the framework of the flavor $SU(3)$ group to investigate singly heavy baryons, with the key difference between these two frameworks highlighted.

 This paper is organized as follows.
-In Sec.~\ref{sec:SU4} we present the transition matrices used to describe various flavor $SU(4)$ representations and their connections, with the method for deriving these matrices briefly outlined in Appendix~\ref{app:method}.
-We apply these matrices to study the ground-state baryons belonging to the $SU(4)$ flavor $\mathbf{20_S}$-plet and $\mathbf{20_M}$-plet in Sec.~\ref{sec:20S} and Sec.~\ref{sec:20M}, respectively.
-In Sec.~\ref{sec:SU3} we present the transition matrices used to describe singly heavy baryons within the framework of the flavor $SU(3)$ group.
-The results are summarized and discussed in Sec.~\ref{sec:summary}.
+Sec.~\ref{sec:SU4} presents the transition matrices that describe various flavor $SU(4)$ representations and their interconnections.
+The method used to derive these matrices is briefly outlined in Appendix~\ref{app:method}.
+We then apply the matrices to study the ground-state baryons belonging to the $SU(4)$ flavor $\mathbf{20_S}$-plet and $\mathbf{20_M}$-plet in Sec.~\ref{sec:20S} and Sec.~\ref{sec:20M}, respectively.
+Sect.~\ref{sec:SU3} presents the transition matrices that describe singly heavy baryons within the framework of the flavor $SU(3)$ group.
+Finally, Sec.~\ref{sec:summary} summarizes the results and briefly introduces the group expansion as a general framework for investigating approximate symmetries.